nadinekuo/www/about/releases/ET_2018_09_announcement.md

    Note, we still recommend using the system MPI that is installed natively on your system.

 * And many bug fixes.
+Notably:

-Notably, a significant correctness problem for NewRad was addressed which caused many simulations with more than two ranks to fail https://trac.einsteintoolkit.org/ticket/2182
+    - a significant correctness problem for NewRad was addressed which caused many simulations with more than two ranks to fail https://trac.einsteintoolkit.org/ticket/2182
+    - the wiki is now usable again (users can create logins).
+The wiki docker image is available here: https://github.com/stevenrbrandt/et-websites.git

 ## New thorns or tools